andreacasalino/Cpp-Thread-Pool/README.md

 notification.wait();
 ```

-The future returned when pushing the task can be also used to catch an exception that might be throwned when running the task:
+The future returned when pushing the task can be also used to catch the exception that might hev been thrown when the pool executed the task:
 ```cpp
 // in case something went wrong calling get will let you catch the throwned
 // exception